pulumi/docs/content/blog/automation-api-python/index.md

 ## Automation Use Cases

-Let's look at two use cases where Pulumi customers are applying the Automation API.
-Our users have applied the Pulumi Automation API to these scenarios:
+Let's look at two use cases where Pulumi customers are applying the Automation API:

 ### Platform APIs